 - Copies of degrees or diplomas with academic transcripts (with English translation)

-- Appropriately signed references from two academic referees;
+- Two signed references from either academic or professional referees (in English);

 - Letter of acceptance from Host University in the Netherlands;